💡 Quick Answer

 9. Camera Door Not Properly Closed

-If the back door of the camera is not closed tightly, light can enter and ruin the film, or the camera may not work at all.
+If the back door of the camera is not closed tightly, light can enter and ruin the film, or the camera may not work at all.- What happens?
+The light blinks, and the camera refuses to shoot.

 - How to fix it?
 Open and close the back door firmly until you hear a click.
 Check for any dust or film pack edges blocking the door.